Learning Center December 20, 2019 Reading Time: 7 minutes

 Once you know what your assets are, you can start examining them to find vulnerabilities.
 Threats can come from anywhere: from outside your organization, internal personnel with bad security habits, or third parties with sloppy security practices and access to your network.
 Because risks can be so varied, your assessment should be comprehensive.
 A good assessment should include:

-- A scan of wi-fi, Internet of Things and other wireless networks
+• A scan of wi-fi, the Internet of Things, and other wireless networks

-At this point, some organizations may want to actively test their defenses by conducting penetration tests to see if their assets are easily breached by an attacker.
+At this point, some organizations may want to actively test their defenses by conducting penetration tests to see if an attacker can easily breach their assets.
 While an assessment is important in identifying risks, a penetration test will show you how easy it is to breach your network.

 By this point, you should have found some weak points in your network.
-Make a list of your vulnerabilities, and then make plans to remediate them.
+List your vulnerabilities and then make plans to remediate them.

 The best, most comprehensive network risk security assessment won’t keep your assets safe forever.
 Because threats and technology are constantly changing, so are your risks, so it’s important to continuously monitor and review your risk environment so that your organization can respond to any new attacks or threats quickly and efficiently.